poximy/oh-my-apple/README.md

 ### Technologies

-App uses React, Next.js, Typescript
+App uses React, Next.js, TypeScript

 TailwindCSS is used for styling and animations